CFC2k22Organisation/SwachBin-Main/README.md

 SwachBIN (inspired from Hindi - swach indicates cleanliness) - a smart AI powered trash bin that solves the waste / trash segregation menace at the source in a seamless way and at the same time accomplishes the task at ultra-low cost and by enabling sustainability.

 ### What's the problem?
 Due to rapid urbanisation, the countries like India are facing a massive waste management challenge.
 In India alone over 377 million urban people live in 7,935 towns and cities and generate 62 million tonnes of municipal solid waste per annum but only 43 million tonnes (MT) of the waste is collected, 11.9 MT is treated and 31 MT is dumped in landfill sites[(source)](https://www.downtoearth.org.in/blog/waste/india-s-challenges-in-waste-management-56753).
 Solid Waste Management (SWM) is one among the basic essential services provided by municipal authorities in the country to keep urban centres clean.
-However, muncipal bodies are increasingly getting overwhelmed and almost all municipal authorities deposit solid waste at a dumpyard within or outside the city haphazardly.
+However, municipal bodies are increasingly getting overwhelmed and almost all municipal authorities deposit solid waste at a dumpyard within or outside the city haphazardly.

 One of the key reasons being "segregation at source" is not happening properly.
 One might ask how about enforcing the law.
 For instance, in India, various legislations exists for regulating the manner of disposal and dealing with generated waste under the umbrella law of Environment Protection Act, 1986 (EPA) but still landfills are getting dumped with mixed waste a lot leading to pollution.